Incubatio/js-bench-primes/readme.rst

 =========================

 PROBLEM
 -------

-Coffeescript does not support label statement on continue break, more known as "goto" When I ported my simple-worker example from gamejs to gamecs I noted a consequent loss in performances.
+Coffeescript does not support label statement on continue or break, more widely known as "goto".
+A first issue could concern performance, some operation execution could have some consequent change.

 DESCRIPTION
 -----------

-The code benched is the computation of the first five number found out of 1236940.
+At the moment we just have benched the computation of finding 10 000 prime out of 1236940.
+If there are other tests that could test our "problematic" more properly, I invite you to contribute :).

+Node is tested.
 Browser are tested with and without web workers.
 The cases benched are:

-- goto (``test: [...]; continue test``)
+- goto (``test: [...] if(someCondition) continue test``)
-- boolean (``doContinue = false; if(doContinue) continue``)
+- boolean (``doContinue = false; if(someCondition) doContinue = true; if(doContinue) continue``)
-- coffeescript "do ->" that use js functionnal paradigm advantage

-*NOTE: Please feel free to Correct, Add, Comment the tests.*
+- function (``test = function() { if(someConditions) return }``)

+*Note: CoffeeScript "do => " is not an alternative to advise as long as it allocate a new anonymous function which is costfull in a looping context.*